AviatrixSystems/Docs/HowTos/gateway.rst

 If a gateway is not in **UP** state, please perform the following steps.

--  Examine security policy of the Aviatrix Controller instance and make sure TCP port 443 is opened to traffic originating from gateway public IP address.
+-  Examine the security policy of the Aviatrix Controller instance and make sure TCP port 443 is opened to traffic originating from gateway public IP address.
--  Examine security policy of the gateway and make sure that TCP port 443 is opened to traffic originating from controller public IP address.
-This rule is inserted by Aviatrix controller during gateway creation.
+-  Examine the security policy of the gateway and make sure that TCP port 443 is opened to traffic originating from controller public IP address.
+This rule is inserted by the Aviatrix controller during gateway creation.
 Please restore it if  was removed for some reason.
 -  Make sure network ACLs or other firewall rules are not configured to block traffic between controller and gateway over TCP port 443.